jasonkuehl/jasonkuehl/README.md

 <h4>Hello!
 I'm Jason Kuehl<h4>
 <h4>Maker, Cosplayer, and Infra Guy  <h4>
 <p>-----------------------------------</p>
 <h5>I’m currently a Principal Infrastructure Engineer at Rue Gilt Groupe, with previous experience with SessionM, Virgin Pulse, Airadigm, and others.
 My background is in data center operations, and I changed to the cloud when I moved to Boston.
-I consider myself an expert in data center and cloud operations, as I can bridge the gap between these two worlds and offer solutions for both.<h5>
+I consider myself an expert in data center and cloud operations, as I can bridge the gap between these two worlds and offer solutions for both.
-<h5><br>My skills and experiences are all information technology-related, including networking, Wireless, Ops, Security, Infra as Code, project management, cloud platforms, and data centers.<h5>
+My skills and experiences are all information technology-related, including networking, Wreless, Ops, Security, Infra as Code, project management, cloud platforms, and data centers.
-<h5><br>I’m also a major advocate for any open-source projects.
-Nextcloud is my favorite.<h5>
+I’m also a major advocate for any open-source projects.
+Nextcloud is my favorite.
-<h5><br>In my spare time, I enjoy making props for cosplay, managing his own private data center, as well as building/fabrications projects out of my workshop.<h5>
+In my spare time, I enjoy making props for cosplay, managing his own private data center, as well as building/fabrications projects out of my workshop.

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>
 <h4>💼 What & Where I am currently working at/on/as</h4>
-<p>------------------------------------------------------------------</p>
 <p>
 <a href="https://ruelala.com">Rue Gilt Groupe:</a> Principal Infrastructure Engineer<br>
 <a href="https://jasonkuehl.com">My Website/Blog</a><br>